jonmikeli/docs/iot/docs/dotnet8-af-teltonika-codec-parser.md

-# Azure Function Template to parse and process Teltonika's devices telemetry
+# .NET 8 - Azure Function Solution Template - Teltonika Codec Parser

-TO BE COMPLETED
+This extension will help to create solutions parsing Teltonika's devices raw telemetry.
+The content is in progress.

+Stay tunned.